Men’s Mental Health

 If we're serious about addressing men's mental health, we need to move beyond well-trodden assumptions that men don't naturally talk, or that men are the architects of their own problems.

-If we’re serious about addressing men’s mental health, we need to ask better questions so that truly, we can safeguard the mental wellbeing of our sons, brothers, dads, uncles, male friends, husbands and partners.
+If we’re serious about addressing men’s mental health, we need to ask better questions so we can safeguard the mental wellbeing of our sons, brothers, dads, uncles, male friends, husbands and partners.

-Fatherhood: how do we better support fathers?
-From new dads to those who no longer live with their children, those caught in family court warfare as victims of Parental Alienation and men who are childless (not by choice), their challenges are varied depending on the sub-group of fathers we’re talking about.
-What is the latest research around paternity leave, fatherhood and closing the gender pay gap?
+Fatherhood: how do we become more present as fathers?
+And how do we support father’s whose wellbeing may be at particular risk?
+From new dads to dads who no longer live with their children, to dads caught in family court warfare as victims of Parental Alienation, and also the men who are childless (not by choice).
+These different groups of men face different fatherhood related challenges.